web-platform-tests/wpt.fyi/api/README.md

 __Parameters__

-__`run_ids`__ : Array-separated list of numerical ids associated with the runs over which to search.
+__`run_ids`__ : (Optional) A comma-separated list of numerical ids associated with the runs over which to search.
 IDs associated with runs can be obtained by querying the `/api/runs` API.
 Defaults to the default runs returned by `/api/runs`.
+NOTE: This is not the same set of runs as is shown on wpt.fyi by default.

-__`q`__: Query string for search.
+__`q`__: (Optional) A query string for search.
 Only results data for tests that contain the `q` value as a substring of the test name will be returned.
 Defaults to the empty string, which will yield all test results for the selected runs.

 #### Examples